 When Judie Burrows was taken to the hospital for hip surgery in 2009 after she fell off of her bike, neither she nor her family expected that was just the beginning.
 A few months later, she fell again and underwent a second hip surgery.
 This time, she lost half of her blood during the procedure and was left with permanent cognitive and physical damage.

 It turns out that Burrow was on a blood-thinning medication during her surgery and that could have caused the massive blood loss.
 After the surgery, the ICU staff did nothing to handle her low blood pressure.
 What they are discovering now is that her medical records may have been falsified.

 Her story is the focus of an HBO documentary titled “Bleed Out.”
 While we hope that the Burrows family can find closure with what happened, we know that medical mistakes like this are not uncommon.
-If you need a blood thinner malpractice attorney in Philadelphia, call the Weitz Firm today.
+If you need a blood thinner malpractice attorney in Philadelphia, call The Weitz Firm, LLC today.

 If you have ever been on blood thinner medications then you know they are powerful and come with plenty of warnings.
 The dosages must be correct and there are certain medications that interact negatively with them.

 These medications work to prevent blood from clotting.
 While this is great to prevent strokes and heart attacks, there are situations in which that can cause a problem.
 If you are injured, it will be harder for your body to stop bleeding naturally.
 In the case above, it appears that blood thinners may have caused serious surgical complications, something that doctors and surgeons should always be aware of before an operation begins.
 It is also something that must be monitored during and after the surgery.

 How could a healthcare professional be to blame for blood thinner problems?

 Around 2 to 3 million people in the US on blood thinners.
 Considering that medical errors are now the third leading cause of death in the US, the chance for major complications to blood thinner medications is high.